run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 --service-type string | -s string
 >  Service exposure method for interactive Job.
 Options are: `portforward`, `loadbalancer`, `nodeport`, ingress.
 >  Use the command runai list to obtain the endpoint to use the service when the Job is running.
-Different service methods have different endpoint structure.
+Different service methods have different endpoint structures.

 ### Job Lifecycle